Skip to main content

 Publish a version

-Publishing creates a reusable version of the project, but does not automatically deploy it to your Databricks, Snowflake, or BigQuery environment.
+Publishing creates a versioned release of your project.
+A published release can be deployed to one or more environments, but publishing alone does not deploy it.
 Until deployment occurs, the published version remains available in Prophecy but is not yet available in a development or production environment.
 When you publish a version, Prophecy:

 • Assigns a version number and description.